RESPONSIBLE BUSINESS – LET´S TAKE RESPONSIBILITY!

 Cooperation with the Avinurme Secondary School

-Our warm-hearted cooperation began in 2002, when we helped purchase better lighting for the classrooms in the school.
+Our warm-hearted cooperation began in 2002, when the hotel helped purchase better lighting for the classrooms in the school.
 Since then, we have provided free accommodation and conference rooms for the annual teachers’ training.
 We've also hosted students at the hotel and offered them practical training possibilities.

 Participants of the annual Earth Hour since 2008

 In March, people across the world switch off their lights for an hour to stand up against global warming.
-Earth Hour began in 2007, at Sidney Australia, when all lights were switched off at 2.2 million homes and companies.
+Earth Hour began in 2007, in Sidney, Australia, when all lights were switched off at 2.2 million homes and companies.
 A year later, 50 million people from 35 countries participated in the event.
-The Golden Gate Bridge in San Francisco, Coliseum in Rome and the Coca-Cola advertisement board on Time’s Square are a few examples of sites that fell into darkness.
+The Golden Gate Bridge in San Francisco, Coliseum in Rome and the Coca-Cola advertisement board on Time’s Square are a few examples of sites that turned out the lights.